18kimn/imf_loans/content/text/raw/slides/towards a new way to do the humanities.md

 These are some reflections on how I am doing this project in this pursuit.
 In this project, they have boiled down so far to four claims:

-1. We should document the process
+1. Accessible tools
-2. We should use freely accessible tools to make research
+2. Accessible products
-3. We should make our resources and research freely accessible
+3. Accessible processes
-4. We should use accessible mediums of presentation
+4. Accessible presentations

 Or to state it in a single sentence, _we should open up the humanities_.